adobe/elixir-styler/README.md

 Roughly, `Styler` puts about a 10% slow down on `mix format`.

+Your first run can break compilation.
+Here's helpers on how to manually fix that and have a happy styling for the rest of your codebase's life.

-#### Troubleshooting: Compilation broke due to Module Directive rearrangement
+### Troubleshooting: Compilation broke due to Module Directive rearrangement

 **Alias dependency**
 If you have an alias that, for example, a `@behaviour` relies on, compilation will break after your first run.